-UNESCO has awarded the most beautiful places around the world as World Heritage Sites, and there are 32 in England.
+UNESCO status is awarded to the most beautiful places around the world as World Heritage Sites, and there are 21 in England.

 England is a beautiful blend of architectural and scenic beauty.
 It has a rich cultural heritage which reflects in the architecture all over the country.
 The majority of England’s UNESCO World Heritage Sites are cultural, and portray the best of the country.

 Read on for your guide to the top UNESCO World Heritage Sites of England.

 How many UNESCO World Heritage Sites are there in England?

 There are 21 different UNESCO sites in England, 1 of them is a natural UNESCO site (the Jurassic Coast) and the rest are manmade.
 Read on to find out more about each one…